 Ultimately, some of your friendships and relationships may end along with your marriage.
 Yet, there will likely be others that flourish.
 Friends that you might not have been quite as close to before may prove to be sound allies because they know what it is like to be in your shoes.
 Your own family may offer to pick up the kids from school or take them to the doctors because they love you and want to help.
 Let them in and give them permission to support you.
 More importantly, give yourself permission to be vulnerable with those that care about you the most.
 This might prove to be difficult at first, especially if you feel you have failed and that others might judge you for it, but it does get easier the more you do it.

 Do Not Be Afraid to Ask for Help

 Friends and family can help you cope with the emotional aspects of your divorce, but there are still a lot of legal implications and complex financial matters to be handled.
 Some of these issues could significantly impact your life, long after the divorce is finalized.
 Rather than try to sort through everything yourself, ask for help.

-At MKFM Law, we strongly believe that you can do more than just survive divorce – you can thrive!
-We help you navigate the legal aspects, provide you with the experienced support and advocacy you need, and protect your legal rights.
+At MKFM Law, we strongly believe that you can do more than just survive divorce—you can thrive!
+We will help you navigate the legal aspects, provide you with the experienced support and advocacy you need, and protect your legal rights.
 Get the assistance you need and deserve.
-Contact our seasoned Kane County divorce lawyers and schedule a personalized consultation.
-Call 630-665-7300">630-665-7300 today.
+Contact an experienced Kane County divorce attorney to schedule a personalized consultation.
+Call 630-665-7300 today.